nextpay-ir/laravel-payment-gateway/README.md

        echo $e->getMessage();
     }

-If you are intrested to developing this package you can help us by these ways :
+If you are interested to developing this package you can help us by these ways :

  1. Improving documents.
  2. Reporting issue or bugs.